Different linearizations of non-abelian second Painlev\'e systems and related monodromy surfaces: Introduction

 \section{Introduction}

 The famous differential \Painleve equations were derived more than one hundred years ago \cite{painleve1900memoire}, \cite{painleve1902equations}, \cite{gambier1910equations}.
 These equations have being studied in various branches of mathematics and mathematical physics and have important properties.
-In particular, they can be presented as a linear system \cite{garnier1912equations} integrable in the sense of the Frobenius theorem.
-In the paper \cite{jimbo1981monodromy}, it was established that these linearizations are connected with monodromy preserving deformations.
+In particular, they are related to a system of scalar differential equations \cite{fuchs1907lineare}, \cite{garnier1912equations} integrable in the sense of the Frobenius theorem.
+In the paper \cite{jimbo1981monodromy}, it was established that the \Painleve equations can be linearized.
+This fact is connected with monodromy preserving deformations related to vector bundles of rank 2.
 Due to the isomonodromic property, the space of solutions of the \Painleve equations can be parameterized by the monodromy data.
-Namely, each of the equations can be associated with an affine cubic that is usually called \textit{the~monodromy~surface} (e.g., \cite{van2009moduli}).
+Namely, each of the equations can be associated with the zero-locus of an affine cubic that is usually called \textit{the~monodromy~surface} (e.g., \cite{van2009moduli}).
 Informally speaking, the dimension of the space of solutions is equal to the dimension of the monodromy surface.

 In this paper we are interested in non-abelian generalizations of the well-known monodromy surfaces related to different linearizations of the non-commutative analogs for the second \Painleve equation, obtained in~\cite{Adler_Sokolov_2020_1}.
 The commutative second \Painleve equation is given by